Particular/docs.particular.net/nservicebus/hosting/publishing-from-web-applications.md

 ## Publish/Subscribe Mechanics

-First it's important to understand how [publish/subscribe](/nservicebus/messaging/publish-subscribe/) actually works, consisting of the subscription phase, and then the actual publish operation.
+First it's important to understand how [publish/subscribe](/nservicebus/messaging/publish-subscribe/) operates, consisting of the subscription phase, and then the publish operation.

 ### Subscription